Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 There are plenty of areas that are adaptable to growing moss.

 Moss needs to be where it can be kept moist with good air circulation and no sun.

 There are several good sites that explain how to propagate moss and steps to keep it living.
 It requires patience as it requires daily misting and it takes several weeks before you will see growth.

 Here is a good site and has easy to follow instructions:

 Caution: Use a blender or food processor to break up the moss into fine bits, but be careful not to liquefy it.
-It should be "slush" but not liquid.

 You can use buttermilk, yogurt, mayonnaise, skim milk with equal amounts of moss (dead or alive) but an old blender is about the only way to prepare this.